Antoine Darlan: Later life

-In March 1958, the RDA pushes him to run for president of the Grand Council against the incumbent president Boganda.
-After a long hesitation, Darlan withdrew.
-Five months after the adoption of the French Community, the Assembly of the French Union dissolved and thus its position of Councillor.
-On 24 and 25 November 1958 he participated in the Brazzaville meeting to decide on the fate of French Equatorial Africa.
-On this issue, he fell into the camp of the Federalists with Leopold Senghor and Boganda, opposed to separatist ideas championed by the leader of the GDR, Felix Houphouët-Boigny.
+In March 1958 the RDA pushed Darlan to run for the presidency of the Grand Council against Boganda.
+After much hesitation, Darlan withdrew.
+Five months after the adoption of the French Community, the Assembly of the French Union dissolved.
+On 24 and 25 November 1958 Darlan participated in the Brazzaville meeting to decide on the fate of French Equatorial Africa.
+On this issue, he fell into the camp of the Federalists with Leopold Senghor and Boganda, opposed to separatist ideas championed by the leader of the RDA, Felix Houphouët-Boigny.

-Beginning in June 1958, Antoine Darlan was a new member of the Ubanguian section of the RDA that was reconstituted in 1957 among others by his brother George Darlan.
-Antoine Darlan quickly took control along with Hilaire Kotalimbora and turned it further left-wing.
-This was unacceptable for the president-founder of the GDR, Ivorian Houphouet-Boigny, who campaigned against him in the April 1959 legislative elections.
-Antoine Darlan was replaced as head of the GDR by his brother George Darlan.
-The election was a disaster for the GDR, MESAN won all seats, and Antoine Darlan was not elected.
-The Ubanguian section of the GDR fell into a deep crisis in the spring of 1959.
+Beginning in June 1958, Darlan was once again a member of the Ubangian section of the RDA that had been reconstituted in 1957 among others by his brother George.
+Darlan quickly took control along with Hilaire Kotalimbora and turned it further to the left.
+This was unacceptable to Houphouet-Boigny, who campaigned against him in the April 1959 parliamentary elections.
+Darlan was subsequently replaced as head of the RDA by George.
+The elections were a disaster for the RDA, with MESAN won all 48 seats.
+The Ubangian section of the RDA fell into a deep crisis in the spring of 1959.
 Meanwhile Boganda died and a conflict between his proteges ensued.
 Darlan agreed with the democratic changes in Central Africa Movement (MEDAC) of Abel Goumba to counter the new strongman of MESAN, David Dacko.
-But this purely theoretical agreement ended when the MÉDAC dissolved the Council of Ministers at the order of Dacko on December 23, 1960.
-In 1962, it was his turn to see its GDR section dissolved with the institutionalization of the single party.
+But this theoretical agreement ended when the MÉDAC dissolved the Council of Ministers at the order of Dacko on December 23, 1960.
+In 1962 it was his turn to see its RDA section dissolved with the institutionalization of the single party.